Tomb of Zecharia

 History of the place:

-There is no certainty, nor documentation, that certifies that this monumental tomb is indeed the prophet's tomb.
-The tradition of the name of the tomb is from the middle ages; it is first described in 1215 AD by Menachem Hachevroni (according to Z. Vilani).
+There is no certainty, nor documentation, that certifies that this monumental tomb is indeed the tomb of Zechariah son of Jehoiadia.
+The Jewish tradition of the name of the tomb is from the middle ages; it is first described in 1215 AD by Menachem Hachevroni (according to Z. Vilani).

 The tomb was a site of Jewish prayers, especially in 9th of the month of Av - the day of the destruction of the temple.
 There were some documented stories that told of prayers for rain on dry winters (such as in years 1651 and 1690) which succeeded and stopped the drought.